60 Beaver Dam Rd, Plymouth, MA 02360, USA

 Owned By: Mass Audubon

 The 481-acre Tidmarsh Wildlife Sanctuary is a varied property in the Manomet section of Plymouth.
 It features a winding coastal stream bordered by freshwater wetlands.
 It offers 3 miles of trails through meadows and woodlands, along ponds, swamps, and streams.
 Also consider the Town of Plymouth’s Foothills Preserve, directly across the street, and Beaver Dam Conservation Area, down the road heading south.

 The largest freshwater ecological restoration ever completed in the Northeast took place at this site, converting a working cranberry farm to a wildlife preserve.
 Among the many benefits were the return of river herring and muskrat back to Beaver Dam Brook, after a long absence.

-The previous owners, the Schulman Family, worked with organizations such as the Massachusetts Division of Ecological Restoration and the USDA’s Natural Resources Conservation Service to reverse our a century of interference, reconfiguring the landscape, restoring natural streamflow, and allow Beaver Dam Brook to flow unobstructed to the sea.
+The previous owners, the Schulman Family, worked with organizations such as the Massachusetts Division of Ecological Restoration and the USDA’s Natural Resources Conservation Service to reverse over a century of interference, reconfiguring the landscape, restoring natural streamflow, and allow Beaver Dam Brook to flow unobstructed to the sea.
 As a result, Tidmarsh has become a showcase of change-in-progress.
 When you walk the trails and observe your surroundings, you’re seeing the forces of nature at work.

 One of the most inspiring things about the Tidmarsh Wildlife Sanctuary is what it means, in terms of the Big Picture.
 First there was Beaver Dam Brook, and the wetlands that surrounded it.
 Then came the influence of agriculture and industry, where unfortunately nature took a backseat.
 The birds went away; the fish and furry creatures found other places to inhabit.
 Now the original habitats have been restored.
 The wetlands are capable of serving their natural function once again – to contain floodwaters and support the water supply against drought.
 As the increasing consequences of Climate Change become more evident, Tidmarsh brings a sense of hope that it is not too late to protect our planet.

 Tidmarsh offers 3 miles of trails.
 From the parking area, follow the Entrance Trail (0.4 miles) past a small pond and through a forest of pine and oak.
 This will lead you to a large open meadow.
 You can take the Ridge Trail (to the left) uphill to an overlook that features a spectacular view of the entire property.